liferay/liferay-screens/android/documentation/AssetListScreenlet.md

 ## Features

-The `AssetListScreenlet` can be used to show lists of [assets](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/asset-framework-liferay-portal-6-2-dev-guide-06-en) from a Liferay instance.
-For example, you can use the screenlet to show a scrollable collection of assets.
+The `AssetListScreenlet` can be used to show [asset](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/asset-framework-liferay-portal-6-2-dev-guide-06-en) lists from a Liferay instance.
+For example, you can use the screenlet to show a scrollable list of assets.
 It also implements [fluent pagination](http://www.iosnomad.com/blog/2014/4/21/fluent-pagination) with configurable page size.
-The `AssetListScreenlet` can show assets of the following classes:
+The `AssetListScreenlet` can show assets belonging to the following classes:

 - `Group`
 - `Layout`